 Prior to his time at SNHU, Royce served as Sports Information Director at American International College in Springfield, Mass. from 2004-07, working with 22 varsity programs, including Division I men's ice hockey.
 From 2000-03 Royce worked in the Athletic Media Relations office at the University of New Hampshire, working with all 24 of UNH's Division I sports while serving as the primary contact for women's basketball, men's soccer, track and field and gymnastics.

-A member of both CoSIDA and ECAC-SIDA, Royce served as the local organizing committee chairperson for the 2013 ECAC-SIDA Workshop held in Manchester, New Hampshire.
-He is in second year as the Membership Services chair for ECAC-SIDA.
+A member of both CoSIDA and ECAC-SIDA, Royce served as the local organizing committee chairperson for the 2013 ECAC-SIDA Workshop held in Manchester, New Hampshire and will serve as co-host of the 2020 ECAC-SIDA Workshop in Ellicott City, Maryland.
+He is currently First Vice President of ECAC-SIDA after spending two years as the organization's Membership Services chair.